s2pidmaaarxc/KeepNoteRepo/README.md

 ```

 * Not finish, will updated later...
-* Still refactoring things to make it work, don't worry guys!
+* Still refactoring things to make it ready, don't worry guys!

 ---